Croatia national football team: Dalić period (2017–2026)

 The team topped their group in the 2023 Nations League, knocking out reigning champions France by winning 1–0 on a penalty – their first-ever win against the French.
 Croatia beat the Netherlands 4–2 in the semi-finals, advancing to their first Nations League final, against Spain.
 After drawing the Spanish 0–0 in extra time, the team lost the penalty shootout 4–5, finishing the tournament in second place.
 Croatia finished second in qualifying for Euro 2024, being drawn into a "group of death" with Spain, Italy, and Albania.
 After a 3–0 loss to Spain, they drew 2–2 with Albania and 1–1 with Italy.
-The Italians eliminated Croatia from advancing to the knockout stage, on points, with a 98th minute stoppage-time goal from striker Mattia Zaccagni.
+The Italians eliminated Croatia from advancing to the knockout stage, on points, with a 98th-minute stoppage-time goal from striker Mattia Zaccagni.
+They went on to win the 2024 FIFA Series tournament in March, Croatia's first exhibition championship.

+Croatia topped their qualifying group undefeated for the 2026 World Cup – with 7 wins and 1 draw – in their best qualification run to date.
+After finishing second in group stage, they advanced to the knockout stage.
+They were knocked out by Portugal in a 2–1 defeat where an equalizing 103rd-minute stoppage-time goal from Joško Gvardiol was controversially disallowed as offside by snickometer-enabled VAR.
+Following Dalić’s resignation at the conclusion of his contract later that year, he was succeeded by Bilić in his second term as manager.